 Skip to Content

-Home > Patients & Visitors > Health Library > Types of Schizophrenia
+Home > Patients & Visitors > Health Library > Symptoms of Schizophrenia

 This causes them to act afraid or to argue with other people.
 Sometimes they attack other people or objects in their